Skip to main content

 Dr. Sundararajan's research focuses on improving patient outcomes in preterm infants by reducing morbidities including necrotizing enterocolitis and retinopathy of prematurity.
 Dr Sundararajan studies the impact of red blood cell (RBC) transfusions on preterm infants and the benefits of placental transfusion associated with delayed cord clamping.
 Dr Sundararajan has established standardized guidelines for blood product use including RBC and Platelet transfusions in the NICU.
 She led a multidisciplinary institutional effort to incorporate delayed cord clamping into clinical practice.
 She has played a significant role in reducing hypothermia in neonates after delivery by enforcing the WARM bundle in the Labor and Delivery unit at UMMC.
 Dr Sundararajan also worked collaboratively with MFM., Pediatric Cardiology, and PCICU in revising the neonatal cardiac classification and criteria for the disposition of high-risk infants with critical congenital heart disease at UMMC.

 As the Medical Director of a level IV Neonatal Intensive Care Unit in the state of Maryland, Dr Sundararajan oversees highly complex patients and creates solutions to make things better.
 She leads the clinical mission by incorporating evidence to create guidelines; developing systems that evaluate, monitor, and improve patient and team-based care; coordinating care among obstetric and pediatric subspecialty providers; mediating conflict between providers and with families; and acting as a liaison between the NICU staff and administration.
 As the Neonatal Director of OB-MFM relations, Dr Sundararajan facilitates consultation with high-risk pregnant mothers by working closely with the Maternal-Fetal Medicine group at UMMC.
-Dr Sundararajan is actively involved in medical student education through participation as a preceptor for Practice of Medicine (POM-2) course and Pediatric Clerkship rotations.
+Dr Sundararajan is actively involved in medical student education through MELA and has served as preceptor for Practice of Medicine (POM-2) course and Pediatric Clerkship rotations.

 Research/Clinical Keywords